“I find in the Neapolitan people the most brilliant and vibrant industry, not to get rich, but to live without occupation.”

 Only the city’s central streets are stuffed with new shops and throngs of people jostle to get a better look at the latest technological novelty or trendy clothes displayed in the windows.

-Anyway Naples is like this and it always will be, and I want to advise you to visit it and try to start a photographic project, a story to tell or a “simple” street photography picture series.
-Because I am sure that each photograph would be a chapter in itself.
+Anyway Naples is like this and it always will be, and I want to advise you to visit it and try to start a photographic project, a story to tell or a “simple” street photography series.
+Because I am sure that each photograph would be a chapter itself.

 The streets are still dense with ancient aromas and flavors, with clothes hanging from building to building, political satire scattered everywhere and a lot of street artists here and there.
 And then the colors.
 Ah, the colors!